Inveniem/nextcloud-azure-aks/README.md

 `./setup_storage_account.sh` as part of the top-level `./deploy_nextcloud.sh` script.

-Nextcloud stores data in this storage account as follows:
-- Configuration files are stored in a low-cost Azure Blob container that is mounted with the BlobFUSE driver.
-- All other data (including per-user data and additional per-client shares) are stored on Azure Files shares that the script creates.
+All files -- including configuration files, per-user data, and per-client shares -- are stored on Azure Files shares that the script creates.

 #### About the Redis Cache
 To support clustered deployment (i.e. multiple Nextcloud pods behind a load